rusq/osx-callhistory-decryptor/README.md

 ## Linux, Windows, etc.

-You will still to obtain the database and the encryption key from the MacOS system.
+You will need to obtain the database and the encryption key from the original macOS system.

 1. Get the copy of the `CallHistory.storedata` from source OS X machine.
 The file is stored in this location: